Do You Speak French? Parlez vous Français? Which one? How Many French Dialects in the World?

 Algeria is the second-largest Francophone country in the world in terms of Speakers.

-It is also referred to as Maghreb French since Arabic words and pronunciations heavily influence the Algerian French.
+It is also called Maghreb French since Arabic words and pronunciations heavily influence the Algerian French.

-There are 212 languages/dialects spoken in the Democratic Republic of the Congo.
-However, French, along with four local tongues, is the official language of the country.
+212 languages/dialects are spoken in the Democratic Republic of the Congo.
+However, French and four local tongues are the country’s official language.

-The French spoken here is very different from what is expressed in Europe and even Northern Africa.
+The French spoken here differs significantly from what is expressed in Europe and Northern Africa.
 There is negligible Arabic influence in the type of French spoken in the Democratic Republic of the Congo.

 6. French Dialects in India

-There is also an Indian French spoken by Indians in former colonies of Mahe, Pondicherry, Karaikal, Chandernagore, and Yanam in Southern India.
+Indian French is also spoken by Indians in the former colonies of Mahe, Pondicherry, Karaikal, Chandernagore, and Yanam in southern India.

-In this dialect, there is considerable influence from Dravidian languages like Tamil (Pondicherry Tamil dialect), Telugu (Yanam Telugu dialect), and Malayalam (Mahe Malayalam dialect).
+This dialect is considerably influenced by Dravidian languages like Tamil (Pondicherry Tamil dialect), Telugu (Yanam Telugu dialect), and Malayalam (Mahe Malayalam dialect).

 Conclusion

-Like any other language, French also has numerous dialects, varieties, and creoles.
+French also has numerous dialects, varieties, and creoles, like any other language.

-Standard or Parisian French is most popular these days for those who want to start learning French.
-The French Academy, an institution created in 1635 by Cardinal Richelieu, is the official custodian of the French language.
+Standard or Parisian French is most popular for those who want to start learning French.
+The French Academy, created in 1635 by Cardinal Richelieu, is the official custodian of the French language.

-Once you master it, you can learn any other French dialects or dialects, of course, if required.
+Once you master it, you can learn any other French dialects or dialects, if required.
 In most cases, standard French is enough!
-So not to worry.
+So, don’t worry.
 Bonne Chance!
 (Good Luck!).

 Are you looking for French classes in Noida?